loradar/loradar_tool/README.md

 ## Data collection and information extraction
 Once the data is collected, various sensor and network information are extracted from our python script, and outputed as a csv file:
-- Unqiue device ID of each sensor
+- Unique device ID of each sensor
 - Network server providers used
 - Device manufacturers (for OTAA devices)
 - Join-servers that authorized OTAA devices to join the network